Trapani Sicily, Italy Travel Guide

 A pristine coastal nature reserve between Scopello and San Vito Lo Capo, ideal for hiking and swimming.

-Shallow waters near Marsala and Mozia island, a hub for windsurfing and kitesurfing.
+Shallow areas near Marsala and Mozia island, a hub for windsurfing and kitesurfing.

-Relax on stunning white sand with unambiguous, shallow waters, north of Trapani.
+Relax on stunning white sand with unambiguous, waters that are not deep, north of Trapani.

 This pristine coastal nature reserve lies between Scopello and San Vito Lo Capo.
 Sicily's first reserve, preserving an unspoiled Mediterranean landscape.